 This insect repellent is an interesting combination of ingredients.
 Since these ingredients can be found in most households and their combination has been effective at deterring mosquitoes, I would give it a shot.

 You can spray this mouthwash and beer DIY homemade mosquito repellent throughout the yard.

 Some claim that it will last about two and a half months before you will need to re-apply.
 However, alcohol (present in beer and most mouthwashes) evaporates faster even than water, so this concoction may have less residual effectiveness than claimed.

 You will need for this homemade mosquito repellent:

 - 3 stale 12 oz. beer

 Place all of the ingredients in a large bowl and mix them together with a spoon until the Epsom salt has dissolved completely.
 Use a funnel to pour the mixture into a spray bottle.
-You are now ready to treat your backyard with this homemade insect repellent.
+You are now ready to treat your backyard with this DIY mosquito spray.

 When choosing your ingredients, you might want to go for a mint-flavored mouthwash which is also organic.

 It is advisable to buy an Epsom salt that is lavender or eucalyptus-scented.
 Better yet, look for one that is both.

 When choosing your beer, go for whichever is the cheapest as any beer will work fine in this recipe.
 However, it must be stale.
 Carbon dioxide, present in fizzy beverages like beer, is attractive to mosquitoes.
 They use it to locate people or other animals to feed on.